dorredlich/TheMazeOFWaze/README.md

 KML_loger class create a KML file to the automatic game from the class "MyGameGui". the name of the file will be the scenario number of the game, and the file will save in a folder call "KML_games".
 SimpleGameClient class represents a simple example for using the GameServer API.

 Her is a picture of the end of a game:
 ![Game](https://user-images.githubusercontent.com/57295881/72775306-86fe9600-3c16-11ea-9a9e-2e473d57d538.PNG)

 The maual game:

 Ths manual game is choosen by the user choice, by clicking on the screen.
-The user is asked to click first on the red car he wants to move and only after click on the point he want the car to go to .
+The user is asked to click first on the red car he wants to move and only after click on the point he want the car to go to.
 Notice: the user can click only on robot first and then to the next node to move.

 Code Information:

-Fruit Class - reprasent all the init and constructor to find the palce of the fruit on the edge.
+* Fruit Class - reprasent all the init and constructor to find the palce of the fruit on the edge.
-Robot Class - reprasent all the init and constructor for the robot.
+* Robot Class - reprasent all the init and constructor for the robot.
-MyThreadClock - reprasent the to run with sleep.
+* MyThreadClock - reprasent the to run with sleep.